amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 ## Summary

 The Dapr Secrets Management building block provides the capability of storing and retrieving sensitive configuration settings like passwords and connection-strings.
-This prevents you from accidently disclosing these by pushing them to a public repo for instance.
+This prevents you from accidentally disclosing these by pushing them to a public repo for instance.

 The building block supports several different secret stores and hides their complexity by making them available through the Dapr secrets management API.